ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 Now that we understand how different `ForceMode` options affect movement, it makes sense to refactor our `MoveRigidbody` class to take advantage of them.
 Instead of directly setting `rigidbody.velocity` (which bypasses physics), we’ll shift to force-based movement.
 This allows Unity’s physics system to handle acceleration, drag, and collisions while still providing us with the flexibility to choose between instant, gradual, or mass-independent motion through the selected `ForceMode`.

 ### Updating Fields
 To leverage the different ways motion can be applied with force, we will need to be able to set what `ForceMode` we want applied.
-To do this, we will create a new `[SerlizedField]`:
+To do this, we will create a new `[SerializeField]`:

 ```csharp
     [SerializeField]